The Imperial Palace free tour is great for photographers

 How many times have I done it?
 At last count, it was six.
 I took the photos for this article in June 2023.
 I had a good time again.
 After arriving a little before noon, I was shocked.
 The line already had about 100 people!

-A tour group passing Chowaden Hall.
+A guide talking about Chowaden Hall.

 After receiving our application forms, we finally entered at 1:20 to go to the reception area.
 It didn’t have much, just benches and a gift shop.
 Then it was briefing time that touched upon what we would see.
 It also covered the dos and don’ts.
 We finally started the tour at 1:30.